 Scarlet Alliance response to Victorian Government Regulatory Impact Statement of Consumer Affairs Victoria Download The 2006 round of consultations included proposed changes to the sexual health testing regulations, and the development of Occupational Health and Safety Guidelines and a Voluntary Code of Practise for sex workers.
 The outcome is that the Victorian Health Minister now has the power to change the time frame of mandatory testing regimes for sex workers, but unfortunately has chosen not to.

 Scarlet Alliance response to Victorian Government Proposed Licence Fee Increases in 2004 Download

 VIXEN run the Festival of Sex Work in Melbourne.
-You can follow the festival:
+You can follow their activism and get involved: